 Addressing issues related to the following five topic areas provides a good starting point for making your facilities, information resources, and project activities universally accessible to people with and without disabilities.

 PLANNING AND EVALUATION

-Include people with disabilities — along with racial/ethnic minorities, men and women, and students of different ages — in the project planning process.
-Consider partnering with an organization with expertise in serving individuals with disabilities, such as a campus disability services office, when you write a grant proposal and implement a funded project.
+Include people with disabilities—along with students who are diverse in race, ethnicity, gender, and age—in the project planning process.
+Consider partnering with an organization that has expertise in serving individuals with disabilities, such as a campus disability services office, when you write a grant proposal and implement a funded project.

 Ensure physical access, comfort, and safety within environments that are welcoming to people with a variety of abilities, racial/ethnic backgrounds, genders, and ages.
 For example, make part of your desk at a height that is accessible from a seated position.
 Allow space for individuals using wheelchairs to comfortably view a presentation or participate in a science lab.